dansmyers/IntroToCS-Spring-2021/Challenge_Projects/2-Deploy_to_Heroku.md

 - What are three primary benefits of version control systems in general?
 - Name at least two other version control sytsems besides Git.
 - What does it mean to say that Git is a "distributed version control system?"
-How is that different from a non-distibuted system?
+How is that different from a non-distributed system?
 - What is a Git repository?
 - Give general definitions of the terms "commit" and "merge" as they apply to Git.